12 Extraordinary UNESCO World Heritage Sites Where Nature Meets Culture

 Mount Emei Scenic Area, including Leshan Giant Buddha Scenic Area, China

-This mixed site combines two notable places a few hours’ drive apart.
-All of China’s mixed sites involve mountains, but only Leshan, near Emei in Sichuan, offers the world’s largest Buddha sculpture (233 feet tall) carved into a hillside.
+No one can say that this popular tourist site is not packed, as it’s less than three hours by car from Chengdu.
+It’s actually two sites in one, Leshan and Emei, which are separated by a two- to three-hour drive (depending on traffic).
+All of China’s mixed sites involve mountains, but only Leshan in Sichuan Province offers the world’s largest Buddha sculpture (233 feet tall) carved into a hillside.
 That’s fitting, since this is where Buddhism was introduced to China.
 The hills and cliffs also feature many historic temples.
 Evergreen forests and three rivers enhance the setting.
-As one of China’s four sacred Buddhist mountains, Emei has long been protected; the first Chinese Buddhist temple, dating from the 1st century C.E., tops its summit.
+And as one of China’s four sacred Buddhist mountains, Emei has long been protected; sitting atop its summit is one of the first Chinese Buddhist temples, dating from the 1st century C.E.

 Kakadu National Park, Australia

-Australia’s largest national park, located in a tropical stretch of the Northern Territory, encompasses portions of four river systems, waterfalls, wetlands, and steep cliffs and plateaus inaccessible to vehicles.
-Plus, the thousands of sites of rock art and cave paintings indicate people have lived here some 40,000 years, including Aboriginal people today.
+Australia’s second-largest national park, located in a tropical stretch of the Northern Territory, encompasses portions of four river systems, waterfalls, wetlands, and steep cliffs and plateaus inaccessible to vehicles.
+The thousands of sites of rock art and cave paintings make clear that Aboriginal people have lived here for some 40,000 years, and continue to do so today.
 Crocodiles, wallabies, and flying foxes also live here, and a large and diverse bird population makes it a prime place for bird-watching.
-Crocodile Dundee featured Kakadu’s Gunlom plunge pool, popular with visitors.
+It’s often hot here, but cooling off in a natural rock pool like Maguk or Gunlom (featured in Crocodile Dundee) provides some respite.

-A rock monument known as La Theiere (the Teapot) in Algeria, surrounded by rocky desert
+A rock monument known as La Theiere (the Teapot) surrounded by rocky reddish-orange desert

 The rock monument La Theiere (the Teapot) is one of many impressive sights in this Algerian spot.